MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 */

 ```
+The `for` loop comes in handy when we want to,

+* execute some statements multiple times,
+* by updating the value of a variable,
+* while evaluating a condition.

+Here is the syntax for the `for` loop.

+### Syntax

+> *for ([initialization]; [condition]; [final-expression]) {*
+>
+>   *//statements*
+>
+> *}*

+Normally what does this do is,

+1. **initialization:** Initialize a variable and evaluate only once before the loop start.

+2. **condition:** Check the condition.
+   * if it is true, execute the *statements*.
+   * if it is false, terminate the loop.

+3. **final-expression:** If the condition is true, evaluate the *final-expression*.

+4. go back again to check the condition.

-However, instead of this deadly usual, let's talk about some of the rare things that comes with *for-loop*.
+Anyway, instead of this deadly usual, let me show you some of the rare things that come with *for-loop*.

 ### Optional three expressions

-By looking at the syntax of the `for` loop, we can see that, it has three expressions that goes inside the parentheses.
-But they all are optional, which means we can left them as blank as well.
+By looking at the syntax of the `for` loop, we can see that it has three expressions inside the parentheses.
+But they all are optional, which means we can leave them as blank as well.

-Let's try to left all or some of these expressions and, see what they look like.
+So let's try to leave all or some of these expressions and see the effect.

 #### 1. The *for-loop* without *initialization* expression

-Here we keep initialization expression as empty.
+Here we keep the *initialization* expression as empty.

 Alternatively, we can initialize the variable outside of the loop before the loop begin.
-But remember to put a *semi-colon* to represent empty initialization block.
+But remember to put a *semi-colon* to represent the empty initialization block.

 ```javascript